Worsl/Fast-And-Furious-transport-app-/README.md

 -The user must be able to change language (usability)

--Querying for the results must not take too long
+-Querying for the results must not take longer than 20 seconds

--After closing the application, the system functionality must be restored within 5 minutes
+-After closing the application, the system functionality must be restored within 30 seconds

 # Data dictionary